-People get exciting about phone features.
+People get excited about phone features.
 Productivity is more important yet often overlooked.

 My work involves looking at a lot of new phones.
 Most are premium Android phones.
 It’s been a long time since I’ve seen one that I couldn’t recommend.
 Within limits they are all good.

-The last was the Huawei P20 Pro.
+The last phone I looked at was the Huawei P20 Pro.
 It could be the best Android phone on sale at the moment.
 I haven’t seen anything better in 2018.

-When I spend my money on phones — I don’t have to because there are lots of loan models for specialist journalists — I buy iPhones.
+When I spend my money on phones — I don’t have to because there are lots of loan models for journalists — I buy Apple iPhones.
 1

 For me, productivity is everything